brianchmiel/TransformCodingInference/README.md

 Links to models with quantized weights can be download from: https://www.mediafire.com/file/ajna79opjt53c12/qmodels.tar/file

-unzip the file en put in folder ./qmodels/
+unzip the file and put in folder ./qmodels/

  # Results
  ![results](imgs/results.PNG)